connordbrown/phase-3-project/README.md

 >
 ```
-Select '0' to return to main menu, '1' to list all customers in the database, '2' to find a customer by last name, '3' to create a new customer, '4' to update a specific customer, '5' to delete a specific customer, or '6' to list all books owned by a specific customer.
+Select '0' to return to main menu, '1' to list all customers in the database, '2' to find a customer by last name, '3' to create a new customer, '4' to update a specific customer, '5' to delete a specific customer, or '6' to list all books owned by a specific customer:

 1. List all customers
 ```plaintext